Jerusalem Is Exposed for Her Great Guilt

 Hidden sin eventually leads to public humiliation when God brings judgment upon a rebellious people.

-20 Lift up your eyes, and see those who come from the north.
-Where is the flock that was given to you, your beautiful flock?
+20 Lift up your eyes and see those coming from the north.
+Where is the flock entrusted to you, the sheep that were your pride?

-21 What will you say, when he sets over you as head those whom you have yourself taught to be friends to you?
-Won’t sorrows take hold of you, as of a woman in travail?
+21 What will you say when He sets over you close allies whom you yourself trained?
+Will not pangs of anguish grip you, as they do a woman in labor?

 Hidden sin eventually leads to public humiliation when God brings judgment upon a rebellious people.